plstore

 ;; As the entry "foo" associated with "foo.example.org" has no

-;; secret properties, no need to decryption.
+;; secret properties, no need for decryption.

 (plstore-find store '(:host ("foo.example.org")))